Mixed Berry Crumble | Ultralight Backpacking Recipe

 READY TO SEE MORE ULTRALIGHT BACKPACKING RECIPES LIKE THIS ONE?

-Backcountry Foodie is your go-to resource for more than 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
+Backcountry Foodie is your go-to resource for over 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
 The meal planner even creates itemized shopping lists for you!
 Meal prep has never been easier.

 DISCLOSURE: Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
-This adds no cost to our readers and helps us keep our site up and running.
+This adds no cost to our readers and helps us keep our site running.
 Our reputation is our most important asset, so we only include links for products we use ourselves.

 Did you enjoy this recipe?